shebekocom/codewars-katas/README.md

 - Century From Year (Number)
 - Remove duplicates from list (Array)
 - Sum of positive (Array)
+- Simple validation of a username with regex (Regex)

 ## Complete Task 7-kyu